Pinoccio/docs/carlo.md

 Pinoccio provides an http API, a command line tool, a nodejs api client, and a client side library to build web interfaces to interact with your troops.

-the api endpoint is https://api.pinocc.io
+The api endpoint is https://api.pinocc.io

 ## curl

-make api calls from your terminal for much win!
+Make api calls from your terminal for much win!

 ```
  curl https://api.pinocc.io/ok